kaustubhhiware/Code.Play/README.md

 # Code.Play
 Code player for website development

-This is an online code player which aims to help newbies at web development like me , to develop websites and see it upfront .
+This is an online code player which aims to help newbies at web development like me, to develop websites and see it upfront.

 It is still under development , but works properly .